 Metals and other hard commodities

 As for other hard commodities – coal, metals and non-metals – mining has already seen a strong influx of speculative capital over the last decade.
 Hedge funds have been playing a major role in financing mining projects and companies, including coal.
 Today many of the most significant mining multinationals systemically use derivative-based trading.
-The recent scam of transfer mispricing involving Glencore and its Mopani copper mine in Zambia8 is quite telling: the company used option derivatives to lock in copper sales to a Zug-based subsidiary – Zug is a well known tax haven within Switzerland – at below market prices and then the subsidiary was selling at market prices.
+The recent scam of transfer mispricing involving Glencore and its Mopani copper mine in Zambia is quite telling: the company used option derivatives to lock in copper sales to a Zug-based subsidiary – Zug is a well known tax haven within Switzerland – at below market prices and then the subsidiary was selling at market prices.

 It is also telling that major investment banks like BNP Paribas are developing “structured commodity finance” as a new field of operation.
 This novel approach uses the full panoply of financial engineering based on securitization and derivatives to finance large-scale resource-extraction projects and companies.
 But unlike traditional project financing schemes that simply securitize the expected cash flows, structured commodity finance aims to securitize the expected future physical output of the project or company by issuing securities that are then tradable on financial markets.
 Such financial instruments would necessarily lead a variety of investors to intensify pressures on resource extraction, disempowering communities who wish to have some say in how their natural resources are managed.